miaodonghan/ChifanApp/README.md

    ```

 ## How to Debug
-  - Update `API_HOST` in `Config/App.js`
+  - Modify `API_HOST` in `Config/App.js`, using the address where your server is running.

   > Note: Android emulator has to connect to an address that is externally visible (e.g. http://192.168.1.5), http://localhost will not connect; iOS emulator has no issues either way.
   - Modified source code can be reloaded without fresh deployment
 #### iOS
    `Cmd + R` will reload your updated code.